ddmitov/perl-executing-browser/README.md

 GCC compiler and Qt 5.1 - Qt 5.5 headers (including ```QtWebkit``` headers).
 The ```QtWebkit``` set of classes is deprecated in all later versions of Qt.
 They could still be usable if ```QtWebKit``` headers are manually added, but this approach is still not tested.

-The most important Qt dependency of PEB is not ```QtWebkit```, but ```QNetworkAccessManager```, which is subclassed to implement the local pseudo-domain of PEB and all requests to local content.
-Unfortunately ```QNetworkAccessManager``` is incompatible with the ecosystem of ```QtWebEngine```, the new Blink-based web engine of Qt.
+The most important Qt dependency of PEB is not ```QtWebkit```, but ```QNetworkAccessManager``` which is subclassed to implement the local pseudo-domain of PEB and all requests to local content.
+Unfortunately ```QNetworkAccessManager``` is incompatible with the ecosystem of ```QtWebEngine``` - the new Blink-based web engine of Qt.
 This makes transition to ```QtWebEngine``` impractical because all local AJAX requests, as well as direct POST requests to local scripts could not be supported.
 If you have to render the HTML GUI of your Perl desktop application using the Blink web engine, you may consider using [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) together with [CamelHarness.js](https://github.com/ddmitov/camel-harness).

 Compiled and tested successfully using:
 * [Qt Creator 2.8.1 and Qt 5.1.1](http://download.qt.io/official_releases/qt/5.1/5.1.1/) on 32-bit Debian Linux,